Amore Rose Bleeding Heart - New For 2023!

 Lacy blue-green foliage on a compact mound with delicate, rose-pink dangling heart-shaped flowers on gracefully arching stems, like little jewels in the garden; likes moist, shady areas

 Amore Rose Bleeding Heart features delicate nodding rose heart-shaped flowers dangling from the stems from mid spring to late summer, which emerge from distinctive red flower buds.
 Its ferny compound leaves remain bluish-green in color throughout the season.
-The fruit is not ornamentally significant.
 The burgundy stems can be quite attractive.